Ashgr/CP-Problems/README.md

 # CP-Problems
 Collection of some Common Problems and it's solutions

-If you want the Problem just Google it (Name of Problem + "Codeforces/ Atcoder")
+If you want the Problem just Google it (Name of Problem + "Codeforces/ Atcoder/LeetCode/HackerRank")